Q&A with Dr. Ted: The Ins and Outs of Dental Implants

 Q: What questions should I ask a professional before getting implants?

 Dr. Ted: One of the best ways to make sure that a dentist is the best choice to perform the procedure is to ask how many implants they’ve done.
 I’ve done more than 2,000 of these procedures.
 Some dentists, however, take advantage of short courses that teach them how to perform the implant procedure, but might not have a lot of experience.
 Part of this procedure is science, but some of it is an art.
-You want a professional who can ensure that not only are the teeth replaced properly, but they are positioned in a way that will make your face look its best.This post is a sponsored collaboration between Ted Filandrianos and Boston magazine's advertising department.
+You want a professional who can ensure that not only are the teeth replaced properly, but they are positioned in a way that will make your face look its best.This is a paid partnership between Ted Filandrianos and Boston Magazine's City/Studio